 Q: I noticed that first round participants receive a travel reimbursement of up to $500.
 Will the participants also qualify for a registration waiver and/or free/discounted student lodging?

 There is no registration waiver and no free/discounted student lodging for first round participants of the SRC.
 Students will still have to pay for conference registration and lodging, for which they can use the travel stipend.
 However, there are additional programs to help students keep the cost down (the programs can be combined with SRC).
 Consider applying as a student volunteer.
-SIGSOFT has a great travel support program for students: SIGSOFT CAPS
+SIGSOFT and NSF will provide student travel support through the CAPS program.

 Q: My research is not related to software engineering or any of the main themes of the FSE conference.
 Can I still participate in the Student Research Competition?